kevinGodell/mp4frag/README.md

 const Mp4Frag = require('mp4frag');

-// 3 past segments will be held in buffer for later access via mp4frag.buffer
+// 3 past segments will be held in memory for later access via mp4frag.segmentObjects
 // if each segment has a duration of 2 seconds, then buffer will contain 6 seconds of video const mp4frag = new Mp4Frag({segmentCount: 3});